ds5110/git-intro/README.md

   * Plan on using [github pages](https://docs.github.com/en/pages/quickstart) to showcase your project to a general audience, like the C-suite for the company where you want a job.
   * There are many tools for automating workflows.
 They're never free for production/secure sites.
-  * To automate your publicly available github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions).
+  To automate the workflow in your publicly available github-pages site, I recommend [Github Actions](https://docs.github.com/en/actions).
 It's free for small projects.
-  * If you need to scale things up and/or deploy securely: [Observable Cloud](https://observablehq.com/platform/cloud).
+  * If you need to scale things up and/or deploy securely, I recommend: [Observable Cloud](https://observablehq.com/platform/cloud).
 * If you find any mistakes in this repo, please let me know.

 ## Example assignment layout